Here’s How Democrats Should Handle the Transition of Power in 2020

 But there’s a more important reason for a more collaborative approach to managing transition: The American people depend on us — whether incoming or outgoing officials — to ensure that political transitions pose as little disruption as possible to the continued functioning of the government.

 And on this measure, the Trump transition approach in the State Department fell short.
-I have heard repeatedly from a range of senior colleagues — many of them not political appointees, but career bureaucrats — that the transition team has declined offers of briefings or memos, that it keeps close its intentions for how to manage the transition, and that it didn’t communicated to senior career officials what it expected of them on January 20.
+I have heard repeatedly from a range of senior colleagues — many of them not political appointees, but career bureaucrats — that the transition team has declined offers of briefings or memos, that has kept close its intentions for how to manage the transition, and didn’t communicate to senior career officials what it expected of them on Jan.
+20.

 That’s not just petty or rude; it’s just bad governance.
 The Trump administration allowed dozens of Obama appointees who have been representing our country abroad, interacting on a daily basis with foreign governments to counter terrorist threats, support American commercial interests, protect U.S. citizens, and advance U.S. policy, to scatter to the wind.
 Even if the new administration wants to reverse everything we accomplished, it surely would have had a better chance of accomplishing its own objectives effectively if it had the information that we could have shared with the incoming leadership at the department and the career diplomats and civil servants who keep working throughout Democratic and Republican administrations.
-For example, among other things, I would have been able to brief on the selection process for the new secretary general of the OSCE, and on the challenges of renewing the mandate for the OSCE’s monitoring mission in the conflict zone in Ukraine, for example.
+For example, among other things, I would have been able to brief on the selection process for the new secretary general of the OSCE and on the challenges of renewing the mandate for the OSCE’s monitoring mission in the conflict zone in Ukraine.
 True, I made the request to come to Washington to brief them, but that was not for my own benefit but for the transition team’s, and for the benefit of the taxpayers who counted on me, and who now count on members of the Trump administration, to fulfill their roles effectively.

 So I say to whomever leads the next Democratic transition team at State and the Department of Defense (and elsewhere): Let’s do things differently.
 Even if we disagree with Trump’s picks for ambassador to Japan or to the EU or wherever, let’s invite them to come to Washington at the end of their service and to share their perspective.
 Let’s ask what things we should be aware of so that we can serve the American people effectively.